hvianna/audioMotion-analyzer/README.md

 ### `audioCtx` *AudioContext object* *(Read only)*

 [*AudioContext*](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) used by **audioMotion-analyzer**.
-It can be provided in the [constructor](#constructor) options, explicitly via the `audioCtx` property, or implicitly (since v3.2.0) when the [`source`](#source-htmlmediaelement-or-audionode-object) property is an AudioNode.
-Otherwise, a new context will be created upon instantiation.

 Use this object to create additional audio sources to be connected to the analyzer, like oscillator nodes, gain nodes and media streams.